Grand Canyon National Park: North Rim

 The North Rim area of the park is located on the Kaibab Plateau and Walhalla Plateau, directly across the Grand Canyon from the principal visitor areas on the South Rim.
 The North Rim's principal visitor areas are centered around Bright Angel Point.
 The North Rim is higher in elevation than the South Rim, at over 8000 ft of elevation.
 Because it is so much higher than the South Rim, it is closed from December 1 through May 15 each year, due to the enhanced snowfall at elevation.
 Visitor services are closed or limited in scope after October 15.
 Driving time from the South Rim to the North Rim is about 4.5 hours, over 220 mi.

-On the North Rim there is the historic Grand Canyon Lodge managed by Forever Resorts and a campground near the lodge, managed by the national park staff.
+A popular destination on the North Rim has been the historic Grand Canyon Lodge, along with the nearby Grand Canyon Inn and Campground.
+The main building of the Grand Canyon Lodge has been destroyed twice by fire—first in September 1932, in a fire that started in the kitchen, and again in July 2025, due to the Dragon Bravo Fire.

 Climate

 According to the Köppen climate classification system, Grand Canyon National Park has five climate zones; Cold Semi-Arid (BSk), Humid Continental Dry Cool Summer (Dsb), Humid Continental Dry Warm Summer (Dsa), Warm Summer Mediterranean (Csb), and Hot Summer Mediterranean (Csa).
 The plant hardiness zone at Grand Canyon Visitor Center is 7a with an average annual extreme minimum temperature of 3.3 °F (−15.9 °C).